Kinsler, Red Sox beat Braves 8-2 in matchup of leaders

+Now that he’s back on track following his return from a hamstring injury, Kinsler is showing he can add even more spark to the lineup.

-ATLANTA — Ian Kinsler drove in three runs and the Boston Red Sox continued their interleague success, beating the Atlanta Braves 8-2 Monday in a matchup of division leaders.
+Kinsler drove in three runs and the Red Sox continued their interleague success, beating the Atlanta Braves 8-2 Monday in a matchup of division leaders.

+Kinsler came off the disabled list on Aug.
+17 after missing 11 games with the injury.
+He was hitting well before the injury and now has regained momentum with two or more hits in four of his last seven games.

+Asked if it was difficult to find his timing again, Kinsler said “I want to say no, because I don’t want to make any excuses. … In a player’s head you think it should happen quick in a day or two.”

 The Red Sox have won 23 of their last 27 games against National League teams.
 Boston has the best record in the majors and is atop the AL East.